cake-tech/autoforward-autoconvert/README.md

 Edit the service script file: `nano /etc/systemd/system/autoforward.service`

-Paste the following: `/parth/to/monero-wallet-rpc --rpc-bind-port=18081 --daemon-address=xmr-node.cakewallet.com:18081 --wallet-file=<FILE> --password=<PASSWORD> --rpc-login=monero:<RPCPASSWORD> --detach`
+Paste the following: `/path/to/monero-wallet-rpc --rpc-bind-port=18081 --daemon-address=xmr-node.cakewallet.com:18081 --wallet-file=<FILE>.keys --password=<PASSWORD> --rpc-login=monero:<RPCPASSWORD> --detach`

-Make sure to change the rpc file path, wallet file path, wallet password, and RPC password.
+Make sure to change the rpc file path, wallet .keys file path, wallet password, and RPC password.

 I was unable to get the wallet to open if the wallet password was provided in a .conf file, so I needed to save the wallet password to the .service file.
 If you are getting errors about another user having access to the Monero .keys file, then change ownership of the file to the user and group you are running the command from.